 That leaves $369,000 of the $800,000 yet to be raised by the county to fix Anderson Falls.
 The Robinson Ditch Co. and the Mid Valley Metro District are supportive of the project, Reynolds said, but have yet to commit to helping fund the project.

 Donnelly said if the balance of the funding for the project is obtained this year, the work could take place as soon as this fall, but that is not expected at this time.

-Aspen Journalism covers rivers and water in collaboration with The Aspen Times, the Glenwood Springs Post Independent, the Vail Daily, the Summit Daily and the Steamboat Pilot.
-The Times and the Post Independent published this story on March 27, 2019.
+Aspen Journalism covers rivers and water in collaboration with The Aspen Times, the Glenwood Springs Post Independent, the Vail Daily, the Summit Daily, the Steamboat Pilot and other Swift Communications newspapers.
+This story was also published by The Aspen Times and the Glenwood Springs Post Independent.